 Are you looking for a healthy and delicious to snack and don’t want to spend a lot of time in the kitchen?
-Then you’ll want to try this no-bake Chocolate Peanut Butter Protein Bites recipe.
-Besides satisfying your cravings for sweets, these protein balls are gluten free!
-On top of that, they are loaded with (you guessed it) protein from the peanut butter and walnuts, and fiber from the oats and chia seeds.
+These No-Bake Chocolate Peanut Butter Protein Bites are exactly what you need.
+Not only do they satisfy your sweet cravings, but they’re also gluten-free!
+Plus, they’re packed with protein from the peanut butter and walnuts, and full of fiber from the oats and chia seeds.

 What are Chia Seeds?

-In case you are not familiar with chia seeds, they look like sesame seeds and come from a flowering plant which is native to Mexico and Guatemala.
-Chia seeds contain no cholesterol and are a good source of energy, protein, fat, carbohydrates and dietary fiber.
-They’re also a great source of antioxidants and contain very high concentrations of omega-3 fatty acids.
-Chia seeds are just one of the many healthy ingredients in this peanut butter protein balls recipe.
+If you’re not already familiar with chia seeds, they’re tiny little powerhouses that look like sesame seeds but come from a flowering plant native to Mexico and Guatemala.
+Chia seeds are cholesterol-free and offer a great mix of energy-boosting nutrients, including protein, healthy fats, carbohydrates, and dietary fiber.
+They’re also loaded with antioxidants and boast high levels of omega-3 fatty acids—making them a perfect addition to your protein bites.

 YES!
 I LOOK FORWARD TO #GROWINGYOUNGER